+Treatment with ketamine has also been found to be effective for people with a number of mental health concerns.
+Research has demonstrated that ketamine, used alone, can help people with severe depression who have not responded to other treatment.
 Ketamine-assisted psychotherapy combines the therapeutic effects of ketamine with the support of an experienced and trusted therapist.
-As such, it can accelerate the healing process for distressing emotional symptoms, such as depression, PTSD, OCD, and anxiety.
+As such, it can accelerate the healing process for distressing emotional symptoms, such as depression, PTSD, and anxiety.
 The psychotherapy component of ketamine treatment allows the client to process the insights gained through the ketamine experience with the therapist, supporting integration of these insights for lasting symptom relief.

 Our past and current life experiences and the meaning we make from them can give rise to negative and overwhelming psychological, emotional, and physical symptoms.
 Factors such as childhood abuse, trauma, loss, discrimination, poverty, and other life experiences can shape our perception of ourselves and the world, including how we react and respond to challenges and our ability to manage our emotions.
 These perceptions can become patterns and cycles that contribute to suffering.
 Individuals seeking ketamine-assisted psychotherapy often struggle with life-long or treatment-resistant depression and anxiety.
 They have tried other forms of therapy and are still in need of relief from their debilitating symptoms.